 9 – 9:30: Check-in and registration at the event location.

 11:45 – 1:15: Lunch on your own.
-There are several restaurants within quick driving distance.
-A map of places to eat will be passed out prior to the event.
+There are several restaurants within quick driving distance on the block.

 1:15 – 2:30: “Writers’ Got Talent: A Chapter One Critique-Fest.”
-In the vein of American Idol or America’s Got Talent, this is a chance to get your first page read (anonymously — no bylines given) with attending agents commenting on what was liked or not liked about the submission.
+In the vein of American Idol or America’s Got Talent, this is a chance to get your first page read (anonymously — no bylines given) with our 4 attending agents commenting on what was liked or not liked about the submission.
 Get expert feedback on your incredibly important first page, and know if your writing has what it needs to keep readers’ attention.
 (All attendees are welcome to bring pages to the event for this session, and we will choose pages at random for the workshop for as long as time lasts.)

 All throughout the day: Agent & Editor Pitching.

 Annie Bomke is a literary agent and the founder of Annie Bomke Literary Agency.
 She has worked on a wide variety of genres including mainstream and literary fiction, self-help, business, health/diet, memoir, parenting, relationships, psychology, and humor, but she is most passionate about character-driven literary fiction, mysteries, thrillers, historical fiction, and psychology.
 Learn more about Annie here.